Martinomagnifico/reveal.js-verticator/README.md

 ### JavaScript

-The Verticator plugin has been rewritten for Reveal.js version 4.
-Verticator also works in setups with multiple Reveal instances.

-If you want to use Verticator with an older version of Reveal, use the [1.0.2 version](https://github.com/Martinomagnifico/reveal.js-verticator/releases).

 There are two JavaScript files for Verticator, a regular one, `verticator.js`, and a module one, `verticator.esm.js`.
 You only need one of them:

 #### Regular